 The COVID-19 pandemic changed life as we know it.
-And as case numbers climbed, hospitals throughout the U.S. and abroad neared—and often surpassed—capacity.
-During this time, registered nurses (RNs) and nurse practitioners showed up in a big way.
-Without these essential workers who put their lives on the line day in and day out, the already grim reality of the COVID-19 pandemic would’ve likely been much, much worse.
-But their efforts extended far beyond providing routine patient care, as they took on additional responsibilities that inevitably helped the world when it was needed most.
+And as case numbers climbed in 2020, hospitals throughout the U.S. and abroad neared—and often surpassed—capacity.
+During this time, registered nurses (RNs) and nurse practitioners answered the call for help in a big way.
+Without these essential workers who put their lives on the line day in and day out, the grim reality of the COVID-19 pandemic would likely have been much, much worse.
+But their efforts extended far beyond providing routine patient care—nurses took on additional responsibilities that tapped into their greater potential and inevitably helped the world when it was needed most.

 20 Ways Nurses Helped the World Through a Pandemic